 - For a basic ticket, you are now only allowed to bring 1 personal item (cabin bag) onboard, and it must fit in the space under the seat ahead of you.

 - If you want to bring a larger cabin bag that will go into the overhead bin, you must purchase the right to do so.
 (Usually, this is done with a package that includes priority boarding as well.)

-For the packages we mentioned above that include priority boarding, only the Plus package doesn’t also include a second cabin bag.
+For the packages we mentioned above that include priority boarding, they also all include 2 cabin bags.